Virtual Christmas Light Tour!—The Eastern USA

 The Picozzi Family - Rhode Island

-Frank Picozzi, aside from being a man with a great last name, is one of those awesome neighbors who brings enough Christmas cheer to the block to cover everyone.
-In fact, he's one of those neighbors that don't just have a light display you cant possibly beat, its one of the displays that dances!
+Frank Picozzi, aside from being a man with a great last name, is one of those awesome neighbors who bring enough Christmas cheer to the block to cover everyone.
+In fact, he's one of those neighbors that don't just have a light display you can't possibly beat, its one of the displays that dances!
 Located at 75 Gristmill Road, Warwick, Rhode Island, Rhode Islanders flock from all around to see franks display light up to their favorite Christmas jams.
 Check it out!

 Amarante's Winter Wonderland - Connecticut

 If Rhode Island's stop didn't make you want to up your light game, Connecticut's will.
-Located at 8 Pratt Road, Dayville, Connecticut, Dan Amarante has gone above an beyond being the neighbor with nice lights to a man with such a great light display that he was invited to appear on The Great Christmas Light Fight on ABC.
+Located at 8 Pratt Road, Dayville, Connecticut, Dan Amarante has gone above and beyond being the neighbor with nice lights to a man with such a great light display that he was invited to appear on The Great Christmas Light Fight on ABC.
 His love of holiday lights started with him and his father decorating for Christmas, and so today, he carries on setting up and growing this project in his father's memory.
 Meet Dan and check out his wild lights!

 DiDonato’s Family Fun Center - New Jersey

 Open since the 50s, DiDonato's is a year-round attraction.
-On a regular day, it's a bowling alley and blacklight lit mini golf course, but during the holiday it adds "magical Christmas village" to its list.
+On a regular day, it's a bowling alley and blacklight lit mini-golf course, but during the holiday it adds "magical Christmas village" to its list.
 Here is a taste of the holiday magic!
 If you are feeling a little jealous, it's normal.
 Feel free to call up your local bowling alley and let them know you're disappointed in their lack of Christmas cheer.

 The Twinkling House -Delaware

 Yes, first and foremost it's the Christmas light stop with the cutest name, "The Twinkling House."
 Aweee.
-And secondly, its a really well coordinated light display set to really fun music.
+And secondly, its a really well-coordinated light display set to really fun music.
 Keeping up with the times, the house twinkled along to Disney, Frozen's "Let it Go" in 2014.
 As if the song didn't give you goosebumps already (admit it), this production in lights is quite moving!
 The house actually has it's own YouTube, in case you needed to see even more!

 Miracle on 34th Street - Maryland